riclzh/chemrxn/_pages/about.md

 ---
 About
 ---
-This group is led by Dr. Richmond Lee, a synthetic/computational chemist and currently a Vice Chancellor's Research Fellow at the [University of Wollongong](https://scholars.uow.edu.au/display/richmond_lee).
+The group leader is Dr. Richmond Lee, a synthetic/computational chemist and currently a Vice Chancellor's Research Fellow at the [University of Wollongong](https://scholars.uow.edu.au/display/richmond_lee).
 Richmond completed his PhD at the Australian National University under [Prof. Michelle Coote](https://rsc.anu.edu.au/~mcoote/).
 After his PhD, he embarked on a three-year independent fellowship at the Singapore University of Technology and Design.
 In 2020, he relocated to the University of Wollongong.

 Research focus
 ---